Optional Accessories: Cantle’s 1955 Leica M3

 Optional Accessories explains our love and irrational attachment to our favorite heirlooms, objects, gear and gadgets.

 It was the M3 that made Leica a legend.
 Incorporating a bayonet mount and a bright, accurate rangefinder, the Leica was a giant step forward for ergonomics—and its precise German optics made for great images.
 But it wasn’t just that.
 The M3 was compact, and unbelievably durable.
 And it was quiet.
-The camera quickly became a favorite among war photographers and photojournalists.
+The camera quickly became a favorite among war photographephrs and photojournalists.

 The list of users and adorers of the M3 is long and distinguished.
 There are photographs of the Queen of England and Elvis and Miles Davis enjoying their cameras, but it was the professionals that made the little camera legitimate—men and women shooting on the street, or out of trenches, or in Vietnamese jungles.
 They made it sing, and a great many iconic images were taken on the M3.
 Alongside the Graham Hills and Fabrizio Meonis of the racing world, these people were my heroes, and alongside Lotus 49's and absurdly large KTMs, it was the Leica M3 that I lusted for.